-Things NOT to Do After Cheating: Expect a Quick Fix
+Cheaters: Don’t Expect a Quick Fix

 This entry was posted in Addicts, Blog, Couples, Partners and tagged , , on by .

-Apologizing and Expecting or Demanding Immediate Forgiveness
+Apologizing and Expecting Immediate Forgiveness

-However, as your partner sees it, the fact that you are finally behaving the way you promised you would when you initially committed to monogamy is hardly cause for celebration.
-Still, in frustration you may find yourself demanding that your partner acknowledge your hard work and progress by being a bit softer and more loving (and maybe even initiating sex with you)—all the stuff that typically comes with a trusting relationship.
-But the simple truth is that you no longer have a trusting relationship because you cheated and lied and kept important secrets.
-So expecting your significant other to be more loving just because you’ve stopped misbehaving for a few weeks is a bad idea.
-And if you try to see things from your partner’s perspective, you will understand why.
-To your betrayed partner, you finally becoming honest and faithful doesn’t exactly merit a pat on the back – because you were supposed to be honest and faithful all along.
+However, as their partner sees it, the fact that they are finally behaving the way they promised they would when they initially committed to monogamy is hardly cause for celebration.
+Still, in frustration they may demand that their partner acknowledge their hard work and progress by being a bit softer and more loving—all the stuff that typically comes with a trusting relationship.
+But the simple truth is cheaters no longer have a trusting relationship because they cheated and lied and kept important secrets.

 Trying to Buy Forgiveness